jan2nov/FDMinM/README.md

 Here we review existing feature extraction methods and quantify their usability to match medical images and describe preprocessing steps which help in this process.
 To be able to compare each methods and their sensitivity to different image degradations (rotation, scaling, noise) we present simple metrics alongside.

-For now we have tested feature extraction methods like AKAZE, BRISK, ORB and HardNet descriptor model on MRI brain images.
+For now we have tested feature extraction/detection methods like AGAST, AKAZE, BRISK, GFTT (Good Features To Track), HardNet and ORB on MRI brain images.